py2ai/py2ai.github.io/_posts/2021-02-20-How-to-send-audio-video-of-MP4-using-sockets-in-Python.md

 ```

 After running the server.py, a queue of frames will store 10 frames, halt the execution of code and wait for
-the first frame to be taken out of the queue and then the process of adding and removing frames of queue goes on.
+the first frame to be taken out of the queue and then the process of adding and removing frames in queue goes on.
-Please note that windows of imshow are placed at predefined locations, if we drag these windows, the operation of
+Please note that windows of imshow() are placed at predefined locations, if we drag these windows, the operation of
 displaying frames will affect the synchronization.
 If the codes are running, please keep the window showing images
 at their original locations.
 This is just the proof of concept that video and audio data can be sent from sockets
 using Python.
 At any time if you want to quit, click on the image and press q.
 Below is the client side code.